Cognitive Behavioural Therapist (CBT)/Psychotherapist

 I have a particular interest and expertise in Compassion Focused approaches for shame-based difficulties, and after completing extensive additional training, I have found incorporating ideas from Compassion Focused Therapy (CFT) extremely beneficial, enriching my clinical work and personal development alike.

-I am in the final stages of completing a further two year training in Cognitive Analytic Therapy (CAT), which focuses on patterns of relating and linking current difficulties with past experiences, and am about to begin an accredited 3-part training in EMDR , a therapy used to target traumatic memories.
+I am in the final stages of completing a further two year training in Cognitive Analytic Therapy (CAT), which focuses on patterns of relating and linking current difficulties with past experiences, and have completed an accredited 4 part training in EMDR, a therapy used to target traumatic memories.

 I value the explicit and collaborative nature of CBT, and the importance of developing a shared understanding of what is both causing and maintaining distress, in order to move towards a process of change.